Award Winning Acrylic Paintings

 Canvas pads- Primed canvas in tablet form, for my color/value sketches before starting larger works.

 * All the art for sale on debracootware.com is painted on wrap around canvas or canvas board.
-The other surfaces are for my urban sketching and studio practice.
+Other surfaces are for my urban sketching and studio practice.
+Short videos of my work can be seen on my Instagram or Facebook pages.

 The best portraits communicate character through movement, gesture or expression.
 That's why a “smile and say cheese” pose is rarely the best choice.
-Lighting is another tool to communicate emotion, character, and our feelings toward the subject.
+Lighting, composition, and style are other tools to communicate emotion, character, and feelings toward the subject.

-If you would like to commission a portrait of a person or beloved animal, contact me below.
+If you would like to commission a portrait, contact me below.
 Let's talk.